redblade7/darkwebmysterybot/README.md

 Print 4 phrases to stdout: `./dwmbot.py -p 4`

-Post to an account on Pleroma instance Neckbeard using token file tokenfile.json and public visibility:
+Post to an account on Pleroma instance bae.st using token file tokenfile.json and public visibility:

-`./dwmbot.py -o https://neckbeard.xyz tokenfile.json public`
+`./dwmbot.py -o https://bae.st tokenfile.json public`

 Post to an account on Mastodon instance mastodon.social, using token file wokenfile.json and unlisted visibility, while avoiding phrases which would not be suitable for safe-space instances:

 `./dwmbot.py -c https://mastodon.social wokenfile.json unlisted`

-Post version info to an account on Pleroma instance Neckbeard using token file tokenfile.json (visibility always unlisted):
+Post version info to an account on Pleroma instance bae.st using token file tokenfile.json (visibility always unlisted):

-`./dwmbot.py -w https://neckbeard.xyz tokenfile.json`
+`./dwmbot.py -w https://bae.st tokenfile.json`

 Enjoy!